c0mmand-er/c0mmand-er.github.io/_posts/2021-2-04-api-security-testing.md

 - Editor
 - Analyst

 Via the website, the admin and the editor are allowed to access chat while the analyst didn't have chat access.
-In this bug, analysts were able to escalate privileges to delete conversations using their access tokens generated from the android app.
+In this bug, analysts were able to escalate privileges to delete chat using their access tokens generated from the android app.

 ### C: Insecure Direct Object Reference testing